A tax-free savings account could help you build wealth faster.

 Perhaps the most significant limitation of the TFSA is the contribution limit, which is set every year by the Government of Canada.
-Currently, the annual contribution limit is $5,500.
+In 2019 the contribution limit is $6,000.
 The good news is that, if you don’t reach this limit, your contribution room is carried forward at the beginning of the new year.

 Comparing RRSPs and TFSAs

 One major alternative to the TFSA is the registered retirement savings plan (or RRSP).
 Generally, you can contribute far more each year to an RRSP – in 2016, roughly $25,000 or 18% of earned income, whichever is less.
 And, as with the TFSA, contribution room rolls over at the beginning of a new calendar year.

 Another major difference between the TFSA and the RRSP is that with an RRSP, you receive a tax deduction when you contribute; however, your withdrawals from an RRSP are subject to income tax.